aibasel/machetli/docs/extending-machetli.rst

   In the existing packages, we use a constant ``KEY_IN_STATE`` for this purpose.
 * :meth:`write_files<machetli.pddl.write_files>` writes the parsed data to disk.
-  This is used at the end of the search to store the result.
+  This is used to store the PDDL input files for each state and at the end of the search to store the result.

-While these two are technically sufficient, we recommend to also provide functions to simplify writing evaluators.
-In package :mod:`machetli.pddl`, these are:
+While these two are technically sufficient, we recommend to also provide a function to simplify writing evaluators.
+In package :mod:`machetli.pddl`, this is:

-* :meth:`temporary_files<machetli.pddl.temporary_files>` temporarily writes the
-  parsed data contained in the state to disk.
-We use the Python libraries ``contextlib`` and ``tempfile`` to make this easy to use and recommend to follow the same pattern.
-* :meth:`run_evaluator<machetli.pddl.run_evaluator>` loads the state given to the evaluator script, temporarily writes the PDDL files to disk, and then calls a PDDL specific evaluation function.
+* :meth:`run_evaluator<machetli.pddl.run_evaluator>` loads the state given to the evaluator script, writes the PDDL files to disk, and then calls a PDDL specific evaluation function.
 We also recommend to have this function fall back to generating a state directly from your file type (a PDDL instance in this case) to make testing the evaluator easier.